 Unfortunately, website management often requires specific skills that many don’t possess or have the time to learn.
 This makes the task quite intimidating for small business owners and often leads them to pay a high price tag to hire an agency that will manage certain aspects of their site.

 To help you determine your site’s needs and keep you from paying for unnecessary services, below we guide you through the basics of how to manage your website.
-From hiring the right skill sets to choosing a user-friendly website builder, we’ve got you covered.
+From hiring the right skill sets to choosing a best website builder for small business, we’ve got you covered.

 1. Determine Your Needs